2019 1

 Great, great wine!

 Haut Bailly was struck by mildew and hail in the growing season, and since the vineyard is organically farmed, the yield per ha did decrease significantly and landed at app.
 21 hl.
-2018 Grand Vin (55% C.Sauvignon, 35% Merlot, 5% of C.Franc and Petit Verdot) was powerful and concentrated with a strong backbone, mineral with pronounced graphite flavor, great structure, complexity, and length.
+2018 Grand Vin (55% C.Sauvignon, 35% Merlot, 5% C.Franc and Petit Verdot) was powerful and concentrated with a strong backbone, mineral with pronounced graphite flavor, great structure, complexity, and length.
 Amazing stuff.
 We also tasted the excellent 2016, an extremely pure and precise wine mineral, acidity, structure, and length.
 97-98p.

 Haut Bailly II (a new name for the second wine instead of La Parde de Haut Bailly) reminded many of its big brothers but in a less scaled version.
 Terrific effort!